biermanncarl/cx16-concerto/simple_player/specifications.md

 function.

-14: Stop all channels (aka Panic)
+14: Stop all voices (aka Panic)
 ---------------------------------

-This command deactivates all voices on all channels immediately.
+This command deactivates all voices immediately.

 15: End song